agrc/gis.utah.gov/_posts/2021-08-31-2020-census-redistricting-data.md

 - occupied and vacant housing unit counts
 - group quarters populations

-The Census expects to release this data in more user-friendly formats on September 30, 2021 - and sometime in the not-so-distant future, the full 2020 Census summary files will be released (no announcement from Census yet).
+The Census expects to release this redistricting data in more user-friendly formats on September 30, 2021.
+The full 2020 Census summary files will be released sometime in the not-so-distant future (no announcement from Census yet).
 The more detailed files were released starting in October of 2011 for the last census, but this decade's release has been 5-6 months behind schedule so far.
 So make your own guess and cross your fingers.

 In the meantime, UGRC, with collaboration from the Analytics Group at [WFRC](https://wfrc.org/), has worked with the mid-August release and has created ready-to-use GIS data in several formats that hopefully make the 2020 redistricting data easier to use.